Student Discipline and Due Process

 - summon the student for a conference concerning the allegation and after conferring

-- prepare a complaint based on the allegation for use in disciplinary hearings along
+- prepare a complaint based on the allegation for use in disciplinary committee hearings

-with a list of witnesses and evidence supporting the allegations.
+along with a list of witnesses and evidence supporting the allegation.

 - Upon receiving notice of an alleged violation, the authorized college official (ACO)